5 Things You Can't Do with Legacy LIMS Software

 Today, LIMS are as outdated as the pen-and-paper systems they were originally designed to replace.
 Built around Internet Explorer, a lack of accessible REST APIs, and other relics of a bygone era of software, LIMS can’t easily integrate with results-generating instruments.
 It can’t, for example, tie data from a flow cytometer to the constructs used to generate it, or incorporate yeast fermentation parameters into a batch record.

-Benchling's Bioregistry and Workflow and Results Management tools go beyond what scientists wish LIMS did.
+The Benchling R&D Cloud goes beyond what scientists wish LIMS did.
 Our integrated, end-to-end software platform empowers scientists to create complex relationships between biologics, is flexible enough to accommodate any use case (even evolving ones), offers REST APIs and web hooks for easy integration, automatically appends results recorded in the Benchling Lab Notebook to the samples used to generate them, includes rich versioning features, and much more.